 If you want to land a job, you should consider showing your prospective clients a few actual programs or software that you have developed.
 For instance, web-based portfolios containing programming projects can be shared with employers to facilitate the process of acquiring the job.

 Another great idea for finding new jobs is to generate a list of ideal employers you’d like to work for.
-Then, you can visit their websites and look for the career section, identifying their job offers.
+After that, you can visit their websites and explore the career section to identify job openings.
 If you are unsure what companies to check, you can research, for instance, the “top IT companies to work for” and select what interests you.

 How to Ace Your Programming Interview